ChaochihL/Muehlbauer_Diversity/README.md

 # Muehlbauer_Diversity
-Scripts for read mapping of Rasmusson samples.
+Scripts written by Tom Kono for read mapping of Rasmusson samples.